 3.2.1.
 Biogas Composition

-The setup includes a digester that produces biogas primarily composed of methane (CH₄), carbon dioxide (CO₂), carbon monoxide (CO) in small amounts, and hydrogen sulfide (H₂S).
+The digester produces biogas primarily composed of methane (CH₄), carbon dioxide (CO₂), carbon monoxide (CO), and hydrogen sulfide (H₂S).
 To assess the stability of the H₂S concentration before adsorption, measurements were taken at different points during the process (Table 4).
-The results show that no significant variation in the initial H₂S concentration was observed throughout the working time.
+Results show that no significant variation in the initial H₂S concentration was observed.
 This indicates that the initial concentration of H₂S in the biogas remains constant before the adsorption step.

 Table 4: Biogas composition